Esther Chapter Eight

 Esther 8:14

 The king issued the command but it would not have done any good if the men on the horses had not done their part in taking it to the people.
 This is the same with us today in that God has issued the command that everyone who believes in His Son Jesus Christ shall be saved.
 But, it is up to us as the saints to tell the people about it.
 We also notice that they went on the royal horses and not by walking or their own transportation.
-This is a reminder that, as we go out proclaiming the gospel of Jesus, we must go in His power through the Holy Spirit.
+This is a reminder that, as we go out proclaiming the gospel of Jesus, we must go in his power through the Holy Spirit.
 The third point we see in this verse is that the command was also posted in the citadel of Susa.
 This reminds us that our part in sharing the good news begins at home.
 There are many people that say they would go to some other land and boldly share the gospel but, if you are not doing it in your hometown, you are not prepared to go and speak anywhere else.

 Esther 8:15 & 16

 This humble servant, who had faced certain death at the hand of his enemy, is now raised up and honored.
 This is a picture of how it will be for those that follow Jesus Christ.
 Even though there may be many that persecute you for your faith, rest assured that on the last day you will walk out dressed in royal robes just like Mordecai did.
 The city was also filled with joy and celebration and that is a picture of how it is going to be on that final day.
 If you are in Christ, you too can celebrate and have that joy today and every day because you are no longer facing the threat of death.
-Sin and death were defeated by Jesus on the cross and the fact that He rose again.
-We rise in victory with Him and that, my friends, is worth celebrating every day!
+Sin and death were defeated by Jesus on the cross and the fact that he rose again.
+We rise in victory with him and that, my friends, is worth celebrating every day!

 Esther 8:17